 - How many children you have – you may want to pick a policy that will cover the cost of raising your children until they no longer need care.
 So, the bigger the family, the bigger you may want your policy to be.

 - How old are your kids?
 How far are they from financial independence? – the younger your kids are, the further away they are from financial independence.
-That means it could cost a bit more to help set them up for some financial stability.
+That means it could cost a bit more to help set them up for some financial stability should you pass away.

-- The cash value of your stay-at-home duties – the cash value of your stay-at-home duties can vary from state to state (and household to household depending on what’s involved).
+- The cash value of your stay-at-home duties – the cash value of your stay-at-home responsibilities can vary from state to state (and household to household, depending on what’s involved).
 It may be a good idea to roughly calculate how much it would cost to replace you at home.
-Consider childcare, cooking, household chores, transportation, education costs, and any other relevant expense.
+Consider childcare, cooking, household chores, transportation, education costs, and other relevant expenses.

-You can opt for just enough to cover end-of-life and burial costs, somewhere in the middle to keep your family comfortable for a few years, or even choose to leave behind a financial gift to pay for future expenses, like college tuition.
-Your coverage amount is a personal decision that only you and your family can make.
-However, if you do need a little help, a (commission-free) insurance agent can help you figure out how much life insurance would be good for your situation.
+You can opt for just enough to cover end-of-life and burial costs, somewhere in the middle to keep your family comfortable for a few years, or even choose to leave behind part of your death benefit to pay for future expenses, like college tuition.

-Stay-at-home moms and dads have an incredibly difficult job.
-Help protect what you’ve built in your home with a life insurance policy, and rest easy knowing your family’s financial future is taken care of.
+Stay-at-home moms and dads have an incredibly challenging (and rewarding) job.
+You can help protect what you and your loved ones have built with a life insurance policy and rest easier knowing your family’s financial future has a little coverage.

 Are you a stay-at-home parent looking for life insurance?
-With Bestow, you can get term life coverage in 5 minutes, no medical exam required, if approved.
-Get your life insurance quote now.
+With Bestow, you can apply for affordable term life coverage in minutes, no medical exam required.
+Rates start from just $11/per month.
+Get your free, personalized life insurance quote now (in seconds).

 - Stay-at-home parents bring incredible value to their family that should be factored in when determining how much coverage you need.